 My book project examines three “great transformations” in British foreign economic policy: the adoption of the fixed exchange rate regime in the 1690s, the shift toward free trade in the 1780s, and the abandonment of the gold standard in the 1930s.
 In each case, I show how a major intellectual—John Locke, Adam Smith, and JM Keynes, respectively—persuaded key policymakers to embrace his foreign economic policy framework.
 A portion of the material on Adam Smith was published in the journal International Organization.
 Some of the material on the 1930s comprises a paper that is now forthcoming with that same journal.
 More...

 - “Before Hegemony: Adam Smith, American Independence, and the Origins of the First Era of Globalization.”
 International Organization 66(3): 395-428.
-Article
+(2012) More…

 - “International Regimes and War” in Christopher J. Coyne, ed.
 The Handbook on the Political Economy of War.
 (Northampton, MA: Edward Elgar Publishing, forthcoming February 2011). (with Avery White).
 Publisher

 - “Hayek, Oakeshott, and the Concept of Spontaneous Order,” in Peter McNamara and Louis Hunt, eds.
 Liberalism, Conservatism, and Hayek’s Idea of Spontaneous Order.
 (New York: Palgrave Macmillan, forthcoming 2007). (with Richard A. Boyd).
 Publisher | Amazon